Tybee Island, Georgia. Photo courtesy of @jdwolfjr via Visit Tybee.

 Fourth of July Fireworks

 Enjoy the Fourth of July Fireworks on the island, which is one of the state’s biggest celebrations.
-The fireworks at the pier start at dark, usually around 9:30 p.m., but they can be viewed all over the island.
+The fireworks at the pier start at dusk, usually around 9:30 p.m., but they can be viewed all over the island.

 Tybee Island Pirate Festival